 Orange County Dual-Diagnosis and Addiction Treatment

-When a person has an addiction to legal or illegal drugs, they will generally seek to overcome their need for the substance at an addiction treatment center.
+When a person has an addiction to legal or illegal drugs, they will generally seek to overcome their need for the substance at an addiction treatment center, like True Recovery in Orange County.
 Unfortunately, many individuals with substance addictions also suffer from mental illnesses.
 When a person has both an addiction to drugs or alcohol and a mental disorder, it is called a dual-diagnosis or co-occurring disorders.
+True Recovery is an Orange County Dual Diagnosis Treatment Facility.
 Co-occurring disorders can range from mild to severe depending upon the drug being used, the mental illness, and the length of the problem.
 Dual-diagnosis treatment centers allow people to get the help that they need, and at True Recovery, you can find a dual-diagnosis program to help you get your life back on track.